AhmedEzzatFE/Search-Engine/members.md

     4-Getting the inbound and outbound links for every link
 ### Ahmed Mohammed Ahmed Hassan
 ####ID:1162057
-      1-Query processor
+      1-Text Query processor
       2-Ranker (content relevanve +page rank 'popularity '+ Geographic and date rank) 3-Trends generation
-      4-Image processor and ranking the images
+      4-Image Query processor and ranking the images 5-Phrase searching
-      5-Phrase searching
 Performance analysis module was performed by all of us